 Seriously, Damon?
 Is this supposed to be deep?

 Not only that, but the album doesn’t even fully commit to its political statements.
 Every mention of Trump has been edited out of every track he was mentioned on by Damon Albarn even though the album’s conception was imagining a Trump presidency.
 On the base album, the most political language we have is off of “Ascension” and “Saturn Barz“, and vague references off of other songs that aren’t with obvious power.
-By choosing not to polarize fans by editing out any mention of Trump (even though Gorillaz has been making political statements since their inception) with their new release, they remove their teeth and come short of saying really anything serious.
+By choosing not to polarize fans by editing out any mention of Trump with their new release, they remove their teeth and come short of saying really anything holistically serious.

-It’s certainly a party pop record, but there’s more intricate tracks heard on Top 40 that are slightly more complex (and certainly more listenable).
+It’s certainly a party pop record, but there’s more intricate tracks heard on Top 40 that are slightly more complex but aren’t as listenable.
 For a band that I see as consistently going against the tide with its alt-pop tendencies, it suffers the gaudy sins of the music it emulates.
 For example “Busted & Blue” and “Sex Murder Party” are minimalistic and don’t come across well.
-The delivery of the vocals in both tracks are sad and morose but don’t evoke any real emotion (at least for me).
+While I like “Busted & Blue”, the delivery of the vocals in both tracks are sad and morose but don’t evoke much emotion, if at all.
 In fact, by the time “Sex Murder Party” comes on, I’m thinking about music I could be listening to besides this.

 There are a ton of features across “Humanz“, but like a party you don’t know anyone at, it’s awkward especially if everyone realizes they’re going to die.
 The only people you know are 2D, Murdoc, Russel and Noodle, but the presence of the animated characters are strangely absent.
-The featuring of other artists have been used as mouthpieces for character perspectives, but here these characters don’t speak for them, they feel like separate individuals.
-Even though past releases have also relied on vague storytelling largely through their music videos, the past albums still had a followable narrative.
-This one does too, but it’s just not up to par.
+The featuring of other artists have been used as mouthpieces for character perspectives, but with the focus on the collaborators it feels less Gorillaz and more on separate voices.
+Is this what Jamie Hewlett meant by turning into Humanz?
+Seems like a flimsy and subpar explanation for not having a followable and understandable narrative.

-For example, the track “Submission” has a Danny Brown verse that is good lyrically, but the song just abruptly springs comes into the song with his abrasive, twangy vocals.
-Brown’s voice isn’t for everyone, but where he’s placed on this track is just…wrong.
-The lyrics suggest the last rebellion of a beaten down druggie who can’t see any escape from an oppressive government system and loses his patience for it all.
-Conceptually, the song is a cool idea and using Brown here makes sense as to capture the insanity of the situation.
-However, if this end of the world scenario is supposed to be a metaphor for how real world issues are actually being presented as an idea that’s shoved down our throats instead of with nuance, this song is simply unappealing.
+For example, the track “Submission” has a Danny Brown verse that abruptly springs comes into the song with his abrasive, twangy vocals backed by a high pitched whirring that drives into your skull.
+Brown’s voice isn’t for everyone, but the use of his feature is done in a way that makes us submit to the insanity in a less than flattering way.
+The lyrics suggest the last rebellion of a beaten down drug addict who can’t see any escape from an oppressive government system and loses his patience for it all.
+Conceptually, the song is a cool idea and using Brown here makes sense to capture the frantic despotism.
+However, if this end of times scenario is a to be a metaphor for real world issues, it makes the audience submissive to it.
+“Submission” is a track that is shoved down our throats instead of with nuance, and without appeal.

 If you like challenging and weird, this might be something to pick up.
-However, I pride myself by listening to challenging and weird material.
-In my opinion, this album is just not good.
+However, this album is just not good.
 It’s got some bangers worth listening to on Spotify or picking up on iTunes but as an album it’s not worth the purchase.
 The concept is cool but it’s not consistent, and the tracks aren’t that dynamic, so the record loses direction.

 The singles are the selling point.
 Do not buy.
 I don’t want to sit behind a paywall of $20-$300 (see super deluxe vinyl edition) to just understand Damon Albarn and Jamie Hewlett’s vague statement on what humanity is becoming.